oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 "scope":
 : OPTIONAL.
 The OAuth scope defined in {{RFC6749}}.

-"acr_values":
-: OPTIONAL.
-The acr_values requested by the client.

 "auth_session":
 : OPTIONAL.
 If the client has previously obtained an auth session, described in {{auth-session}}.